 The biomass we source is a residue from the production of high-value timber, mainly sourced from Europe.
 It is primarily made from forest and wood-working residues as well as damaged timber, and timber with no other commercial use.
 The forest owner maximises the commercial value of the forest by selling as much timber as possible to sawmills to be used in construction and furniture.
-The residues which have no power stations cover a fourth of Denmark's commercial value in the timber market are then used to produce climate-friendly heat and power.
+The residues which have no commercial value in the timber market are then used to produce climate-friendly heat and power.